lgukasyan/lgukasyan/README.md

-<h3 align="left">Computer Engineering student from Barcelona, Spain 📍.
-Enthusiastic about technology and programming.</h3>
+<p align="left">Computer Engineering student from Barcelona, Spain 📍.
+Enthusiastic about technology and programming.</p>

 ###